 The best time to plant a young tree is in the spring after the last frost.
 It can also be planted through the summer, but avoid temperatures that exceed 90°F for a couple of weeks while the tree acclimates.
 Choose a sunny, warm location with good soil drainage.
 Keep in mind, this tree has a lot of thorns, so avoid planting in high traffic areas where people or pets may accidentally come in contact.
 Shelter from wind is also important.
 Excessive wind can cause the thorns to damage or puncture the fruit.

-This tree can be planted in a large container or in the ground.
+This tree can be planted in a large container (try the 10-gallon Air Pot we stock in-store) or in the ground.
 If planting in a pot, use at least a 10-gallon pot and a potting mix specifically formulated for citrus.
 Water in the newly planted tree until the entire pot is saturated.
 When planting in the ground, dig a hole twice as wide and just as deep as the root ball.
 Fill in the hole, cover with mulch, and water in.
 Whether planting in a container or the ground, do not bury the graft union.
 The rootstock should be at least a few inches above the soil level.

 Caviar limes require very little effort to grow.
 Providing the best care for your tree will keep it looking beautiful and productive.